Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Distribution of dual and lensed systems

 Our measurements are in agreement with \cite{blackburne08}, with an Einstein radius of $0.341 \pm 0.005''$ (see Fig. \ref{fig:cubes_quads}).
 Importantly, we were able to extract spectra for all four AGN images individually, providing the first resolved spectral information for this system and enabling the identification of spectral features in each component.

-\section{Distribution of Dual and Lensed Systems}
+\section{Distribution of dual and lensed systems}

-Building on the classifications derived for each target, we next analyze the population properties of the GMP-selected systems observed with MUSE–NFM.
-For this purpose we consider the full sample with available MUSE follow-up, which includes the 19 systems presented in this work together with the 7 additional sources from \citealt{Scialpi24}.
+Building on the classifications derived for each target, we next analyzed the population properties of the GMP-selected systems observed with MUSE–NFM.
+For this purpose we consider the full sample with available MUSE follow-up, which includes the 19 systems presented in this work together with the seven additional sources from \citealt{Scialpi24}.
 This consolidated sample provides a uniform basis to investigate the redshift, magnitude, and separation distributions of dual and lensed AGN, and understand the selection effects introduced by both the GMP method and the MUSE observations.

 The sample is limited to projected separations $0.15'' < \rm sep < 0.8''$.
-The lower limit corresponds to the sensitivity of the GMP method, while the upper limit reflects our focus on systems likely residing within a single host galaxy \citep{Volonteri22}.
-At the median redshift of the sample ($z \sim 1.5$), these values correspond to projected physical separations of $\sim$1.7--6.8~kpc.
-Magnitude cuts are applied to ensure reliable detection and follow-up: $G<20.5$ for the brightest component and $G<21.0$ for the faintest, reflecting Gaia EDR3 sensitivity \citep{Gaia_EDR3_1}, and $J<17.5$ to guarantee sufficient flux for MUSE AO correction \citep{Scialpi24}.
-Only systems with $z>0.5$ are included, ensuring that the GMP technique identifies spatially distinct components and not single extended sources.
+The lower limit corresponds to the sensitivity of the GMP method, while the upper limit reflects our focus on systems in the regime of a few kiloparsecs, where simulations predict that the SMBHs are likely embedded within a common merger remnant or in the late stages of galaxy coalescence \citep{Volonteri22}.
+At the median redshift of the sample ($z \sim 1.5$), these values correspond to projected physical separations of $\sim$1.7--6.8~kpc. \\ Only systems with $z>0.5$ are included, ensuring that the GMP technique identifies spatially distinct components and not single extended sources.

 Figure~\ref{fig:hist_J} shows the fraction of lensed systems (blue) and dual AGN (green) as a function of $J$-band magnitude (top panel) and redshift (bottom panel) for the MUSE sample (this work and \citealt{Scialpi24}).
 In both cases, the fractions are computed per bin so that the sum of lensed and dual systems equals one, providing a normalized view of the relative contributions removing the selection effects.
 Lensed systems clearly dominate the bright end of the sample ($J \lesssim 16.5$), while dual AGN become increasingly prevalent at fainter magnitudes, highlighting the strong influence of magnification bias.
 The lensing fraction peaks around $z \sim 2.1$, reflecting the combination of survey selection effects (also relevant for dual AGN), the increasing lensing efficiency due to the ratio of angular diameter distances of lenses and sources, and the quasar luminosity function.